European democracies face a series of challenges such as election interference, threats to media freedom and the use of disinformation campaigns.

 Trevor Davis, Founder and CEO of Counter Action; Deputy Director for Research at the Institute for Data, Democracy and Politics at George Washington University

 Mikko Salo, Founder of FactBar, Media Innovator and EU Advisor to LUT University

-Marisa Jimenez Martin, Director and Deputy for EU Affairs, Facebook
+Marisa Jimenez Martin, Director of Public Policy and Deputy Head of EU Affairs, Facebook

-Paolo Cesarini, Head of Unit, Media Convergence and Social Media, DG CNECT, European Commission
+Paolo Cesarini, Head of Unit, Media Convergence and Social Media, DG CONNECT, European Commission